CarmenK2/ETL-project/README.md

 * Reset index for each of the wineries
 * Drop column 'index'
 * Find unique values for wineries
+* Drop Hope Estate as it is a winery in NSW
 * Create a dataframe of unique wineries to use for Google API to find location of wineries

 #### Step 2 - Find winery latitudes and longitudes utilising Google API